Concise Outlines for a Complex Logic: A Proof Outline Checker for TaDA (Full Paper)

 \section{Conclusion}

 We introduced Voila, a novel proof outline checker that supports most of TaDA's features, and achieves a high degree of automation and good performance.
 This enables concise proof outlines with a strong resemblance of TaDA\@.

 Voila is the first deductive verifier that can reason automatically about a procedure's effect at its linearization point, which is essential for a wide range of concurrent programs.
 Earlier work either proves much weaker properties (the preservation of basic data structure invariants rather than the functional behavior of procedures) or requires substantially more user input (entire proofs rather than concise outlines).

 We believe that our systematic approach to developing Voila can be generalized to other complex logics.
 In particular, encoding proof outlines into an existing verification framework allows one to develop proof outline checkers efficiently, without developing custom proof search algorithms.
+Our work also illustrates that an intermediate verification language such as Viper is suitable for encoding a highly specialised program logic such as TaDA.
 During the development of Voila, we uncovered and fixed several soundness and modularity issues in TaDA, which the original authors acknowledged and had partly not been aware of.
 We view this as anecdotal evidence of the benefits of tool support that we described in the introduction.

 Voila supports the vast majority of TaDA's features; most of the others can be supported with additional annotations.
 The main exception are TaDA's hybrid assertions, which combine atomic and non-atomic behavior.
 Adding support for those is future work.
 Other plans include an extension of the supported logic, \eg to handle extensions of TaDA~\cite{PintoDGS16,DOsualdoFGS19}.